 This report was distributed to the VRS Director and members of management for review and comment.
-They expressed substantial agreement with our report and have issued a written response to the recommendation contained in this report.
+As our review did not result in a written recommendation, management did not provide a written response but expressed substantial agreement with our report.